Avril Lavigne: Acting career

 Lavigne's feature film debut was voicing an animated character in the 2006 film Over the Hedge, based on the comic strip of the same name.
 She voiced the character Heather, a Virginia opossum.
-Recording the characters' voices was devoid of interaction with other actors.
-Lavigne stated, "All the actors went in individually, and [director] Tim and [screenwriter Karey] and directors were there with me every time I went in, and they made it go so smoothly; they made me feel comfortable....
-That was the interesting part, going in by yourself, with no one else to kind of feed off of."
 Lavigne found the recording process to be "easy" and "natural", but she kept hitting the microphone as she gestured while acting.
-"I'd use my hands constantly and, like, hit the microphone stand and make noises, so Tim and Karey had to tell me to hold still....
+"I'd use my hands constantly and, like, hit the microphone stand and make noises, so [director] Tim and [screenwriter] Karey had to tell me to hold still....
 It's hard to be running or falling down the stairs and have to make those sounds come out of your mouth but keep your body still."
 Lavigne believed she was hired to perform Heather because of her rock-star status. "[The director] thought I'd give my character... a bit of attitude".
 The film opened on May 19, 2006, making $38 million over its opening weekend.
 It went on to gross $336 million worldwide.

 In December 2005, Lavigne signed to appear in Fast Food Nation, based on the book Fast Food Nation: The Dark Side of the All-American Meal.
 The fictionalized adaptation, directed by Richard Linklater, traces fast-food hamburgers contaminated with cow feces back to the slaughterhouses.
 Lavigne played Alice, a high school student intent on freeing the cows.
 The film opened on November 17, 2006, and remained in theatres for 11 weeks, grossing $2 million worldwide.

 Both Over the Hedge and Fast Food Nation opened at the 2006 Cannes Film Festival, which Lavigne attended.
 When asked if she would pursue her film career, she stated that she wanted to take her time and wait for the "right parts and the right movies."
-Lavigne was aware of the roles she had chosen.
-"I wanted to start off small and to learn.
+Lavigne was deliberate in the roles she had chosen, saying "I wanted to start off small and to learn.
 I wouldn't just want to throw myself into a big part."
-In August 2006, Canadian Business magazine ranked her as the seventh top Canadian actor in Hollywood in their second-annual ranking Celebrity Power List.
+In August 2006, Canadian Business magazine ranked her as the seventh top Canadian actor in Hollywood in their second annual Celebrity Power List ranking.
 The results were determined by comparing salary, Internet hits, TV mentions, and press hits.
-In September 2011, Lavigne appeared on the Hub Network televised singing competition Majors & Minors as a guest mentor alongside other singers, including Adam Lambert and Leona Lewis.
+In September 2011, Lavigne appeared on the Hub Network's televised singing competition Majors & Minors as a guest mentor alongside other singers, including Adam Lambert and Leona Lewis.